cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 // startFlushUpgradeHandshake will verify that the channel
 // is in a valid precondition for calling the startFlushUpgradeHandshake.
 // it will set the channel to flushing state.
-// it will store the nextPacketSendSequence and upgrade timeout in the upgrade state. function startFlushUpgradeHandshake(
+// it will store the nextSequenceSend and upgrade timeout in the upgrade state. function startFlushUpgradeHandshake(
   portIdentifier: Identifier,
   channelIdentifier: Identifier,